Replies to the Claims of Contradiction in the Quran

 So He ordained them seven universes in two days and inspired in every universe its commands.
 We adorned the lowest universe with lamps and guarded it.
 Such is the design of the Dignified, the Knowledgeable.
 41:9-12

 The words in these verses state that the universe was created in two days, and that the setting up of all the provisions necessary for life was completed inside four days.
 The word 'earth' is used in the Quran either to mean planet earth, or as in this case to speak of the physical matter in the universe.
 The two days, in which the physical matter was created, are part of the four days.
 Thus, the matter in the universe was created and its provisions set up inside four days.

 The error of the author is that he added 2 plus 4 , whereas the wording of the verse indicates that the four days include the two days.

-Then we are told that the completion of the creation of all seven universes (where our physical universe is the innermost) required two extra days, for a total of six days.
+The Quranic words go on to say that the completion of the creation of all seven universes (where our physical universe is the innermost) required two extra days, for a total of six days.

 Moreover, it must be noted that the 'days' of creation are only used allegorically to represent stages of creation and not 24 hours earthly days.

-"He is the One who created for you all that's inside earth (Matter), then turned to the sky and perfected seven universes therein,* and He is fully aware of all things"2:29
+He is the One who created for you everything in the earth then He took hold of the heaven and fashioned it into seven universes.
+He is Knowledgeable of all things.
+2:29

-"Then He turned to the sky (space), when it was still smoke, and said to it, and to the earth (matter), "Come willingly or unwillingly."
-They said, "We come willingly" 41:11
+Then He took hold of the sky (space) while it was smoke and said to it and to the earth (matter), "Come willingly or unwillingly."
+They said, "We come willingly."
+41:11

 Immediately we are given various accurate scientific indications that these two verses speak of two completely different events.